 Categories

-Professor Yang Yanping's team from Longhua Hospital of Shanghai University of Traditional Chinese Medicine recently published an article titled "Photodynamic-therapy and chemotherapy of TPBC-PEG nanoplatform encapsulated triptolide synergistically inhibit primary osteosarcoma growth and pulmonary metastasis by activating HIPPO signaling" in Materials & Design (IF7.6).
-Qihengxing's flagship product FS-P1005 (StarLighter reverse transcription super premix (including gDNA removal)) was fortunate to
+Professor Yang Yanping's team at Longhua Hospital of Shanghai University of Traditional Chinese Medicine recently published an article titled "Photodynamic-therapy and chemotherapy of TPBC-PEG nanoplatform encapsulated triptolide synergistically inhibit primary osteosarcoma growth and pulmonary metastasis by activating HIPPO signaling" in Materials & Design (IF7.6).
+Qihengxing's flagship product FS-P1005 (StarLighter Reverse Transcription Super Mix (with gDNA Removal)) was fortunate to be involv

-Teacher Yang Yanping's team from Longhua Hospital of Shanghai University of Traditional Chinese Medicine Recently 《Materials & Design》(IF7.6) The article "Photodynamic-therapy and chemotherapy of TPBC-PEG nanoplatform encapsulated triptolide synergistically inhibit primary osteosarcoma growth and pulmonary metastasis by activating HIPPO signaling" was published on Qihengxing's flagship product FS-P1005 (StarLighter reverse transcription super premix (including gDNA removal)) I am fortunate to be able to participate in this and contribute to this research!
+Teacher Yang Yanping's team from Longhua Hospital, Shanghai University of Traditional Chinese Medicine Recently 《Materials & Design》(IF7.6) The article "Photodynamic-therapy and chemotherapy of TPBC-PEG nanoplatform encapsulated triptolide synergistically inhibit primary osteosarcoma growth and pulmonary metastasis by activating HIPPO signaling" was published on Qihengxing's flagship product FS-P1005 (StarLighter Reverse Transcription Super Mix (with gDNA Removal)) I am fortunate to be able to participate in this and contribute to this research!

 Osteosarcoma is the most common bone malignancy in children and adolescents, and for those who develop metastatic disease, particularly to the lung, the overall survival rate is less than 30%.
-Drug resistance hampers the effectiveness of current chemotherapy approaches, making osteosarcoma a leading cause of mortality, so new treatments are urgently needed.
+Drug resistance hinders the effectiveness of current chemotherapy approaches, making osteosarcoma a leading cause of mortality, necessitating an urgent need for new treatments.

 Figure 1.
 Effect and molecular mechanism of TP-TPBC-PEG nanomicelles in inhibiting primary osteosarcoma growth and lung metastasis.